B. S. Daya Sagar: Career

-After receiving his doctorate, Sagar worked in Andhra University College of Engineering as a research associate (1994–95 and 1998–98) of CSIR, and as a research scientist/principal investigator (1997-7) in the Scheme for Extramural Research for Young Scientists funded by Ministry of Science and Technology.
+After receiving his doctorate, Sagar worked at the Andhra University College of Engineering as a research associate (1994–95 and 1998–98) of CSIR, and as a research scientist/principal investigator (1997–7) in the Scheme for Extramural Research for Young Scientists funded by the Ministry of Science and Technology.
 From 1998 to 2001, he worked as a research scientist at the Centre for Remote Imaging Sensing and Processing (CRISP) of the National University of Singapore.
-He was appointed Associate Professor of Faculty of Engineering and Technology, Multimedia University (MMU), Malaysia in 2001 and was also a Deputy Chairman of the Centre for Applied Electromagnetics (2003–07) there.
-During 2007–13, he was an associate professor at the Indian Statistical Institute-Bangalore centre, and since 2009, he has been acting as founding head of SSIU, a unit established in 2009 as a constituent unit of its Computer and Communication Sciences Division.
-Since 2013, he has been a professor at the Indian Statistical Institute.
+He was appointed as an associate professor of the Faculty of Engineering and Technology, Multimedia University (MMU), Malaysia, in 2001 and was also a deputy chairman of the Centre for Applied Electromagnetics (2003–07) there.
+Between 2007 and 2013, he was an associate professor at the Indian Statistical Institute-Bangalore centre, and since 2009, he has been acting as founding head of SSIU–a unit established in 2009 as a constituent unit of its Computer and Communication Sciences Division.
+Since 2013, he has been a professor, and currently a professor of higher administrative grade at the Indian Statistical Institute.
+In April 2023, he took the charge as Head of the Indian Statistical Institute-Bangalore Centre.